 Under the Holidays Act 2003 all employees are entitled to a minimum of four weeks' annual holidays (after 12 months' employment).
-There are also 11 statutory public holidays.
-An additional statutory public holiday will be introduced for 'Matariki' in 2022.
+There are also 12 statutory public holidays.
+A statutory public holiday was introduced for 'Matariki' in April 2022.

-Employees are entitled to at least five days' paid sick leave per annum after 6 months' employment.
-There is a Bill currently before Parliament which, if passed, will increase this entitlement to 10 days' paid sick leave per annum.
+Employees are entitled to at least 10 days paid sick leave per annum after six months' employment.
 Employees are entitled to accumulate sick leave up to a maximum of 20 days, although the parties can extend this by agreement.